viamrobotics/docs/docs/fleet/provision.md

 The Viam Agent writes log messages to the [Viam app](https://app.viam.com/).
 You can find these messages on the [**LOGS** tab](/cloud/machines/#logs) of your machine's page.

-Log messages are only sent when your machine is online and connected to the internet.
+Viam Agent only sends messages when your machine is online and connected to the internet.
 If your machine is offline, log messages are queued, and are sent to the Viam app once your machine reconnects to the internet.

 These log messages include when `viam-server` is stopped and started, the status of agent subsystems, and any errors or warning encountered during operation.